netbizsystems/SQL-InfoSchema-App/README.md

 ### Tweak and Save the Generated Query

 Sample data is queried from your database to make it easy to include just what you need for the query.
-Click SAVE to save your query to the SQL query store (table).
+Click *Save SQL Query* to save your query to the SQL query store (table).

 ![QueryView](queryview.png?raw=true)